srl-ethz/srl_utils/src/ft_sensor/readme.md

 # ROS Node for FT Sensor
 A ROS node to read ATI FT Sensor Nano17 using Labjack U3 along with two ADCs.

-Labjack U3 provides only 4 ADCs that meet the requirement of Nano17 output (-10V ~ 10V), therefore
-two additional ADCs is added to get the complete readings.
+ATI FT sensor Nano 17 is 6-axis force torque sensor.
+It output 6 voltage signals.
+But Labjack U3 provides only 4 ADCs that meet the requirement of Nano17 output (-10V ~ 10V).
+Therefore, two additional ADCs is added to get the complete readings.
 ADCs are read using arduino.

 # Prerequisite